MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingSNIAndImmortals/README.md

 This example shows an implementation of the producer consumer pattern.

-There are two kinds of data produced :
-- fixed size (cf [AccelerometerData.java](/ProducerConsumerData/src/main/java/com/microej/examples/java2c/AccelerometerData.java) source file).
-- variable size (cf [MessengerData.java](/ProducerConsumerData/src/main/java/com/microej/examples/java2c/MessengerData.java) source file).
+## Dependencies

+It relies on the following projects:
+- [ProducerConsumerData](/ProducerConsumerData) describes the data being exchanged
+- [NativeQueueWrapper](/NativeQueueWrapper) provides the required data delivery infrastructure, based on message queues.

+## Producers/Consumers interaction
-For fixed size data, there is one consumer (written in Java) and three producers (one written in Java, two written in C).
+For fixed size data, there are one consumer (written in Java) and three producers (one written in Java, two written in C).
 For variable size data, there is one consumer (written in Java) and two producers (written in C).

-Data is exchanged via message queues.
-A Java wrapper has been created to access the C message queues API.
-This wrapper is defined in the [NativeQueueWrapper](/NativeQueueWrapper) project.

 * The producers send data at a fixed period if space is available in the relevant queue.
 * The consumers get new data from the message queue as soon as it is available.
 If no data is available immediately, the queue wrapper will block until some becomes available.

-The following steps will be taken :

-* Project setup
-* Java design
-	* Fixed size data exchange
-		* Java data class
-		* Java producer class
-		* Java consumer class
-	* Variable size data exchange
-		* Java data class
-		* Java consumer class
-* C design
-	* C data structs
-	* C producer tasks
-* Integration

-# Project setup

-For reference, BSP toolchain setup related instructions are described in the [Building a java platform](/STM32F429IDISCO-SNI_SP_FreeRTOS-CM4_ARMCC-configuration/README.md#building-a-java-platform) section of the [STM32F429IDISCO-SNI_SP_FreeRTOS-CM4_ARMCC-configuration README.md](/STM32F429IDISCO-SNI_SP_FreeRTOS-CM4_ARMCC-configuration/README.md) file.

-These steps have already been done in this workspace and you do not need to repeat them.

-# Java design
+# Java Design

-## Fixed size data exchange
+## Fixed Size data exchange

-Note that we create both a consumer and a producer class in Java, but "force" them to communicate via our native message queue API wrapper instead of using regular Java APIs for cross-thread data exchange.
+Note that for fixed size data, we create both a consumer and a producer class in Java, but "force" them to communicate via our native message queue API wrapper instead of using regular Java APIs for cross-thread data exchange.
 We create an AccelerometerData producer/consumer ecosystem in Java so as to test the native message queue API wrapper.

-### Java data class

-In this section, we shall create a class to represent the data being exchanged between producer(s) and consumer(s).

-For fixed size data, the source code is in the [AccelerometerData.java](/ProducerConsumerData/src/main/java/com/microej/examples/java2c/AccelerometerData.java) file.

 ### Java producer class

-In this section, we shall create a class to produce data sporadically.
+Usually, data production will be done from a C context and data consumption will be done from a Java context.
+We will however go through the effort of creating a Java producer class for pedagogical purposes and to ensure that the queue wrapper service allows bidirectional data exchange.

-Each producer :
+Each producer:

 * runs on a dedicated thread
 * posts data through delegation to a QueueService instance